rozek/hyperscript-notes/README.md

 ### Change (or just reload) some Element Scripts at Runtime ###

 if you want to change the `_` attribute (containg the element's \_hyperscript script) at runtime (e.g., as part of a \_hyperscript REPL) you can not just set that attribute to a new value as \_hyperscript will not automatically re-evaluate the new attribute contents.
-One solution (perhaps not the best one) is to prepend the following script element before the \_hyperscript runtime itself:
+One solution (perhaps not the best one) is to insert the following script element before the \_hyperscript runtime itself:

 ```html
  <script type="text/hyperscript">